joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0101-the-history-of-preaching-in-the-Old-Testament.md

 ## The First OT Preacher of Note: Enoch

->Genesis 5:23-24 (CSB) So Enoch’s life lasted 365 years.Enoch walked with God; then he was not there because God took him.
+>Genesis 5:23-24 (CSB) So Enoch’s life lasted 365 years.
+Enoch walked with God; then he was not there because God took him.

 How do we know that Enoch was a preacher?